Tutorial

 To create a custom policy, click on the create policy field, and the settings should match those depicted in the image below.

-Cloudfront cache policy
+edit cache policy

 • Disable Web Application Firewall (WAF) settings.

-waf ss
+waf

-After that do not change any other settings and now click Create Distribution.
+After that, do not change any other settings, and now click Create Distribution.

 The distribution will be generated and displayed in the CloudFront console.